RetroReversing/retroReversing/categories/misc/Bookazines.md

-URBAN ENVIRONMENTS | Design realistic cities in no time | Issue 178 (Feb 2014) STUNNING SIMULATIONS | Explore the features and uses of particle effects | FLUID DYNAMICS | Understand fluid dynamics systems | SUB-SURFACE SCATTERING | Create convincing interactions with this technique | MEDICAL GRAPHICS | This niche world can really influence your work |
+URBAN ENVIRONMENTS | Design realistic cities in no time | Issue 178 (Feb 2014) STUNNING SIMULATIONS | Explore the features and uses of particle effects | FLUID DYNAMICS | Understand fluid dynamics systems | SUB-SURFACE SCATTERING | Create convincing interactions with this technique | Issue 172 (September 2013) MEDICAL GRAPHICS | This niche world can really influence your work |

 The **Questions and Answers** section contains 6 of the most popular Q&A sections from the monthly magazine.